-Half of U.S. adults report exposure to at least one lifetime traumatic event, so trauma is not unusual.
-The nature of military work (e.g. combat operations, peace keeping missions, high-risk situations, etc.) creates a greater chance of exposure to witnessing or experiencing a traumatic event for service members.
+Traumatic events happen quite often.
+Half of U.S. adults report exposure to at least one lifetime traumatic event.
+The nature of military work (e.g. combat operations, peace keeping missions, and high-risk situations) creates a greater chance of exposure to witnessing or experiencing a traumatic event for service members.
 With greater exposure comes increased risk for traumatic signs and symptoms which may cause ongoing distress and require treatment.
 EMDR is a simple and efficient therapy that addresses the underlying cause of distress and helps the brain process and heal troubling memories for veterans and service members.